Cardiovascular Modeling

 CFD simulations involve solving the Navier-Stokes equations using finite element methods, such as the Arbitrary Lagrangian-Eulerian (ALE) method to handle moving boundaries (Figure 1).
 The Navier-Stokes equations, governing the fluid dynamics, are given by:

-where $ \boldsymbol{\xi} $ are the coordinates in the reference domain $ \Omega_0 $ and $ \mathbf{x} $ are the corresponding coordinates in the physical domain $ \Omega(t) $.
-The mesh velocity $ \mathbf{w} $ is defined as:
+where $ \boldsymbol{\xi} $ are the coordinates in the reference domain $\Omega_0$ and $\mathbf{x}$ are the corresponding coordinates in the physical domain $\Omega(t)$.
+The mesh velocity

 and the velocity field in the ALE formulation becomes: